Averrhoa bilimbi: Distribution and habitat

+Uses

-Culinary interest
+Culinary

-In Indonesia, A. bilimbi, locally known as belimbing wuluh, is often used to give sour or an acidic flavor to food, substituting tamarind or tomato.
-In the north western province of Aceh, it is preserved by salting and sun-drying to make asam sunti, a kitchen seasoning to make a variety of Acehnese dishes.
-It a key ingredient in many Indonesian dishes such as sambal belimbing wuluh.
+In Indonesia, A. bilimbi, locally known as belimbing wuluh, is often used to give a sour or acidic flavour to food, substituting tamarind or tomato.
+In the northwestern province of Aceh, it is preserved by salting and sun-drying to make asam sunti, a kitchen seasoning to make a variety of Acehnese dishes.
+It is a key ingredient in many Indonesian dishes such as sambal belimbing wuluh.

-In the Philippines, where it is commonly called kamias and ibâ, are commonly found in backyards.
-The fruits are eaten either raw or dipped in rock salt.
+In the Philippines, where it is commonly called kamias and ibâ, it is commonly found in backyards.
+The fruit are eaten either raw or dipped in rock salt.
 It can be either curried or added as a souring agent for common Filipino dishes such as sinigang, pinangat and paksiw.
-It is being sun-dried for preservation.
-It is also used to make salad mixed with tomatoes, chopped onions with soy sauce as dressing.
+It can be sun-dried for preservation and used as a spice.
+It is also used to make a salad mixed with tomatoes, and chopped onions, with soy sauce as dressing.

 The uncooked bilimbi is prepared as relish and served with rice and beans in Costa Rica.

 In the Far East, where the tree originated, it is sometimes added to curry.